1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

                 +++ OK, passed 100 tests.
                 done!
                 ```
     11. **Expand test types**  All types that QuickCheck can automatically test must be an instance of the type class Arbitrary. but that's only a few base types.
 E.g `Data.Text` by default isn’t an instance of Arbitrary and won’t work with QuickCheck.
+(Use Version unit6/lesson36/palindrome-testingWOPackageYaml_Text henceforth)
            1.  **Remedy to expand types covered by QuickCheck:** `stack install quickcheck-instances` to installs a new package to the project.
 Now can handle Data.Text beyond String type.
            2. Next is refactor
                1. Refactor src/Lib.hs replacing String with T.Text and  filter, reverse with T.filter and T.reverse